odoo/documentation/content/developer/tutorials/discover_js_framework/02_web_framework.rst

 3. Call the server, add some statistics
 =======================================

-Let's improve the dashboard by adding a few cards (see the `Card` component made in the Owl training) containing a few statistics.
-There is a route `/awesome_tshirt/statistics` that will perform some computations and return an object containing some useful information.
+Let's improve the dashboard by adding a few cards (see the `Card` component :ref:`made in the previous chapter <tutorials/discover_js_framework/generic_card>`) containing a few statistics.
+There is a route `/awesome_tshirt/statistics` that performs some computations and returns an object containing some useful information.

 Whenever we need to call a specific controller, we need to use the :ref:`rpc service
 <frontend/services/rpc>`.
 It only exports a single function that perform the request: